robbe-dc/Basalt/parts/3d/top/README.md

 This option allows for a custom lego brick to be mounted on a keycap to use as a power button.
 For the less serious approach.

 This part may need some minor support on the keycap holding part.
-You may also add a brim of about 5mm couldif your printer is prone to prints warping.
+You may also add a brim of about 5mm if your printer is prone to prints warping.

 ![Slicer screenshot](screenshot-keycap.png)